 Perception and Personal History

 Our perception of a bad day is heavily influenced by our personal history.
 Someone who has faced significant trauma or chronic adversity might have a higher threshold for what they consider "bad."
-They may have developed coping mechanisms and a resilience that allows them to navigate daily challenges with relative ease.
+They may have developed coping mechanisms and a resilience that allows them to manage daily challenges with relative ease.
 Conversely, someone with a history of stability and relative comfort might find even minor disruptions to be deeply upsetting.

 Consider, for instance, a person who has experienced homelessness.
 A missed bus might be a minor inconvenience, a slight delay in their day.
 For someone who has always relied on public transportation, it might trigger feelings of vulnerability and anxiety, reminiscent of past hardships.